Links to Pictures on this Site

 Hanley Castle (Worcestershire)

 Richard's father-in-law, Richard Neville, the Earl of Warwick, better known as the Kingmaker, owned Hanley Castle before his death in 1471.
 All that remains now of the castle are earthworks.
 In those days Hanley Castle had a busy quay on the River Severn.
 Richard married Warwick's daughter Anne Neville in 1472.
-Parts of St Mary's
+Richard III's

 Harvington (Worcestershire)